Welcome

 • Overview tab that shows details of the deployment, number of pods running etc.

 • Actions drop down, allows you to make changes to the deployment.
-As an example, navigate to ActionsEdit Labels and add a label app.openshift.io/runtime=js and Save.
+As an example, navigate to ActionsEdit Labels and add a label app.openshift.io/runtime=apache and Save.
 You will notice that the application shows the icon indicating JavaScript based application as shown below.

 image